Web self-service is a set of online tools that enable customers to find answers and resolve issues without needing to contact a support agent.

 Integrated customer support

-An integrated customer support portal combines multiple channels, tools, and customer data into one unified system.
-It works within your existing support environment to create a seamless experience for both customers and agents.
+An integrated support portal combines multiple channels, tools, and customer data into a single, unified system.

 For example, if a customer can’t find an answer through self-service, they can start a live chat or submit a ticket without leaving the page.